The only problem we have at Tekwaro Lango is the lingering hangover of people changes have set aside and are not accepting to go peacefully…… he said.

 When are all these plans starting?

 Eng.
 MMO: When the current tension has cooled, we intend to start the preservation of cultural norms.
-The current problem affecting Lango should be handled by the cultural leaders.
+The cultural leaders should handle the current problem affecting Lango.

 At Lango conference, we found out that Idii Amin killed many prominent and intellectual Lango sons and no government has come openly to apologize to us and to compensate their families.
 People like Abdalla Anyuru, Otim Ben, Yokosafati Engur and one Ebek from Amolatar, among others.
 Government should come clear and compensate them.